Okpainmo/hardhat-fundMe_2024-fix/README.md

 3. Linting(with solhint).
 4. Gas reporting.
 5. Test coverage reporting.
-6. Contract verification, and more.
+6. Contract verification, and more - basically everything I guess.

 I'll really love to contribute to the main project repository, but I might not get the leisure of time to do that.
 Please feel free to do so if you can.
-I'll certainly do when ever I'm able.
+I'll certainly do whenever I'm able.

 You can also contribute to this repo(especially the README file) to make it more navigable and easily understandable.
 PRs are welcomed.